troe27/UU-GWAS04/docs/index.md

-It contains a simple 500 x 2003 dataframe (you can check these things with ```dim()```!) with 500 samples, 2k markers and one "ID", "phenotype" and "relatedness" column.
+It contains a simple 500 x 2003 dataframe (you can check these things with ```dim()```!) with 500 samples, 2k markers and one "phenotype" and "relatedness" and "sex" column.

 using this dataset, we can create a very simple linear model to do an association analysis between the genotypes and the phenotype: